USI-Showroom/WarpMe/README.md

 * Add OpenCV to PATH: `echo 'export PATH="/usr/local/opt/qt/bin:$PATH"' >> ~/.zshrc` (optional)

 ### Windows
-* Install Visual Studio (the express or community version are free) to obtain the C++ compiler.
-Use the advanced installation and, under languages, select visual C++
+* Install Visual Studio (the community version is free) to obtain the C++ compiler.
+Select "Desktop development"
 * Download and install cmake from its [official website](https://cmake.org/download/)
 * Download Qt5.* from the [official website](https://www.qt.io/download/) and install in C:\\.
 Careful: install the 32bit version compatible with your C++ compiler
 * Set the enviromement variable QT_PATH to the installation of Qt (e.g. C:\\Qt\\5.7\\msvc2015)
+* Download opencv from their [Sourceforge page](https://sourceforge.net/projects/opencvlibrary/)

 ## Compiling